Hair Loss & Hair Thinning

 A disruption of the hair growth cycle is evident in anagen effluvium and telogen effluvium.
 Anagen effluvium is the result of a direct toxic shock to the hair follicle, usually due to drugs such as those used in chemotherapy.
 The hairs are shed en masse and break at the hair’s bulb (but with the bulb remaining intact).
 Removal of the insult will resume normal growth as the bulb had temporarily stopped its usual growth process.

-Some other forms of hair loss a trichologist can diagnose are general diffuse thinning, fungal infections (ringworm), trichotillomania (the need to pull out one’s hair), male and female pattern baldness (androgenetic).
+Some other forms of hair loss a Trichologist can diagnose are general diffuse thinning, fungal infections (ringworm) and trichotillomania (the need to pull out one’s hair).